Library spaces open to UCSF ID holders. See timeline for reopening.

 Anneliese Taylor, MLIS

-Anneliese is the Head of Scholarly Communications.
+Anneliese is the Head of Scholarly Communication.
 She is an expert in scholarly publishing, open access, and research impact.

 Use preprints to share your work